MidasS/udacity/REPORT.md

 UPDATE_EVERY = 4         # how often to update the network
 ```

 These are unchanged from the Udacity example.
-The BATCH_SIZE and BUFFER_SIZE are parameters for the **ReplayBuffer** class, an "memory" randomly sampled at each step to obtain _experiences_ passed into the **learn** method with a discount of GAMMA.
-LEARNING_RATE is a parameter to the **Adam** optimizer.
+The BATCH_SIZE and BUFFER_SIZE are parameters for the **ReplayBuffer** class, an "memory" randomly sampled at each step to obtain _experiences_ passed into the **learn** method with a discount of G. LEARNING_RATE is a parameter to the **Adam** optimizer and it is slightly changed .
 TAU is a parameter for a _soft update_ of the target and local models.
 Finally, UPDATE_EVERY determines the number of steps before learning from a new sample.

 #### Model Architecture

  The model is a mapping of state to action values via fully connected **Linear** layers with **relu** activation.

+## Training Result

+![Training Result](https://github.com/MidasS/udacity_drl_project/blob/master/image002.png)

 ## Plot of Rewards

-![Training Result](https://github.com/MidasS/udacity_drl_project/blob/master/image002.png)

 ![Plot of Rewards](https://github.com/MidasS/udacity_drl_project/blob/master/image001.png)

+## Test Result

 ![Test Result](https://github.com/MidasS/udacity_drl_project/blob/master/image003.png)